September 5, 2016

 A streaming version of the program (Season 2, Episode 3 of the “Autopsy” series) is currently available for purchase through Amazon in the UK.

 The program content was summarized in an article in the Daily Mail.

 In the documentary, Simon Monjack’s mother, Linda Monjack, stated about the home:

 When I walked through the door, there was no air ventilation whatsoever.
 The windows were breaking down from mold.
 This was a place of unhealthiness.
 It didn’t feel right.
 The actual bedroom itself where they both spent so much time – the actual windows were taped up, so there was no air ventilation whatsoever.
 The mold that was growing up by the windows was really quite horrific and it just felt very oppressive, as if this was a place of unhealthiness.

 The autopsy report shows that they didn’t find any fungi, either in her bloodstream or in the sections of lung that they examined under the microscope.
 So mold and fungi haven’t played a direct role in the death of Brittany.
 But living in poor housing conditions like that, it’s likely to have had a debilitating effect and contributed to her infection and death….She apparently was living in appalling conditions.

-In June 2016, Sharon Murphy put the home on the real estate market for $18.4 million.
+In June 2016, the home was put on the real estate market for $18.4 million.
 It was stated as having been wholly renovated from the “ground up” and looked very different from the outside from the previous residence.